kristianmandrup/require-magic/README.markdown

 If no argument, current path is used as initial folder

 <pre>
+require 'require-me' # include both the static require helpers and the DSL require language

 Folder.enter do |folder| # use current path as folder folder.all('**/*.rb').require folder.enter 'game' do |path|